-Here's a great purse booth which is a combination of hanging display and shelves.
-Notice the two big trunks underneath the shelves.
+If you look closely, you'll see two big trunks underneath the shelves.
 They would provide excellent storage for extra inventory plus any supplies that might be needed for the show but should be tucked away out of customers' view.

-Notice the big trunks are still at the bottom of the shelves, and the fabric hung at the back to hide neighboring booths and define the space is used in both the outdoor and indoor versions of the booths.
+Notice the big trunks are still at the bottom of the shelves.
+The fabric hung at the back to hide neighboring booths and define the space is used in both the outdoor and indoor versions of the booths.
 A lot of the same shelves are used, with just a few changes.